The Potion Diaries Book 1 Review by Amy Alward

-I usually HATE romance interest.
+I usually HATE romance interests.

 But not in this case, I swear.

 He is not that well-developed in my opinion because he does fit in the typical bad boy stereotype.
-HOWEVER, he is not plain stupid like A LOT of them are.
+However, he is not plain stupid like A LOT of them are.
 And he is not ridiculously good to the main character too.
 He is a good balance between being bad and being good.
 He also has his own goals and aspirations.
 He is not stupidly in love with the “normal girl”.